📊

 Population vs Sample Standard Deviation

-Use population SD (σ) when your data is the entire group.
-Use sample SD (s) when your data is a sample drawn from a larger population — it corrects for the tendency to underestimate variability.
+Use population SD (σ) when your data represents the entire group — for example, exam scores for every student in one class.
+Use sample SD (s) when your data is a subset drawn from a larger population — for example, a survey of 200 people representing millions.
+Sample SD uses n−1 in the denominator (Bessel's correction) to correct for the tendency of a small sample to underestimate true variability.
 Most real-world analysis uses sample SD.